fajaraldev/learn-css/README.md

     `git clone https://github.com/fajaraldev/fajaraldev.github.io.git`

 ## Updating
-Run `git pull` in fajaraldev.github.io directory
+Run `git pull` in learn-css directory

 # Contributing
 You can propose a feature request opening an issue or a pull request.